MurMa/WLED/usermods/mosfet_dim_v2/readme.md

 ```
 npm run build
 ```
 See [`Changing Web UI`](https://github.com/Aircoookie/WLED/wiki/Add-own-functionality#changing-web-ui)

+then proceed with the usual compilation as described [here](https://github.com/Aircoookie/WLED/wiki/Compiling-WLED)

 ## Usage

 To control the pwm value, you can use the JSON API.
-Send the key "mosfet_dim" and a value from 0 to 255.
+Send the key "mosfetdim" and a value from 0 to 255.

-Example for half brightness (technically, not perceived): `{"mosfet_dim":128}`
+Example for half brightness (technically, not perceived): `{"mosfetdim":128}`

-You can view the current mosfet_dim value in the Info screen in the GUI or using the JSON API
+You can view the current mosfet dim value in the Info screen in the GUI or using the JSON API.

+A slider in the Web UI can be used to control the brightness.